gmarkall/nbep-7/README.md

 - `context`: The context in which the pointer was allocated.
 - `owner`: A Python object that owns the memory, e.g. a `DeviceNDArray` instance.
-- `pointer`: A `ctypes` pointer type (e.g. `ctypes.c_void_p`) holding the address of the pinned memory.
+- `pointer`: A `ctypes` pointer (e.g. `ctypes.c_void_p`) holding the address of the pinned memory.
 - `size`: The size of the pinned region in bytes.
 - `finalizer`: A method that is called when the last reference to the `PinnedMemory` object is released.
-This method could e.g. call `cuMemHostUnregister` on the pointer to unpin the memory when the pinning is no longer required.
+This method could e.g. call `cuMemHostUnregister` on the pointer to unpin the memory immediately.

 ### Providing device memory management only

-Some external memory managers will support management of on-device memory only.
+Some external memory managers will support management of on-device memory but not host memory.
+To make it easy to implement an EMM plugin using one of these managers, Numba will provide a memory manager class with implementations of the `memhostalloc` and `mempin` methods.
+An abridged definition of this class
-In order to implement an external memory manager using these easily, Numba will provide a memory manager class with implementations of the `memhostalloc` and `mempin` methods.
-An abridged definition of this class follows:
+follows:

 ```python
 class HostOnlyCUDAMemoryManager(BaseCUDAMemoryManager):